ryanheise/just_audio/README.md

 | gapless playback     | ✅        | ✅         | (untested) |            |
 | report player errors | ✅        | ✅         | ✅         | ✅         |

-This plugin has been tested on Android and Web, and is being made available for testing on iOS.
+This plugin has been tested on Android and Web, and is being made available for testing on iOS and MacOS.
 Please consider reporting any bugs you encounter [here](https://github.com/ryanheise/just_audio/issues) or submitting pull requests [here](https://github.com/ryanheise/just_audio/pulls).

 ## Example